 Rhymes are an essential part of literacy development, repetition enables children to memorise sounds and words.
 They encourage and develop listening skills, increase their attention span, stimulate and stretch their imagination.

-I Kissed the Baby (Picture Book)
+I Kissed the Baby by Mary Murphy (Picture Book)

 All the animals love the baby – and so will you!